 Christmas in Habersham County.
 FREE Drive Through the Park- Spectacular Light Display at Cornelia City Park, “A Country Christmas” parade in downtown Cornelia, with a visit with Santa at the Big Red Apple after parade, and A Downtown Clarkesville Christmas with tree lighting, photos with Santa, live music, and more.

 Brasstown/Hiawasee Christmas Events.
-Brasstown Holiday Arts & Crafts Show at Brasstown Valley Resort, Six beautiful homes decorated for the holidays in and around Hiawassee and Young Harris, GA through the Mountain Country Christmas Tour of Homes, Holiday Open House at Hightower Creek Vineyards with music by Raven & Red and special mulled wine.
-The Berrong’s and Crew, Mountain Home Music Theatre Christmas show and Three Dog Night at Anderson Music Hall.
+Brasstown Holiday Arts & Crafts Show at Brasstown Valley Resort, Six beautiful homes decorated for the holidays in and around Hiawassee and Young Harris, GA through the Mountain Country Christmas Tour of Homes, Holiday Open House at Hightower Creek Vineyards, and much much more.

 Christmas in Downtown Clayton, Ga.
 Thanksgiving weekend you can get Christmas shopping done in one evening!
 Santa is at the Rock House Park with Tree Lighting at the Rock House Park at 6 pm.
 Music, Victorian carolers, luminaries, hot chocolate and so much more.
 The next day, come talk to Santa in his antique sleigh at the Rock House Park on Main Street.
 And don’t miss the Christmas Parade in early December.

 Jefferson Holiday Market.
-The Annual Jefferson Holiday Market is a 3 day-one stop holiday shop. ” It will be Friday, November 4th through Sunday, November 6th.
-Over the past 12 years, the market has grown from 20 vendors the first year to over 90 vendors scheduled for 2016.
+The Annual Jefferson Holiday Market is a 3 day-one stop holiday shop.
+Over the years, the market has grown from 20 vendors the first year to over 90 vendors.
 The items range from homemade jellies and jams to hand crafted wood items and jewelry, from soaps and lotions and crochet items to LuLaRoe clothing.
 A local church will be selling great “fall weather” baked goods.
 Mr. and Mrs. Claus will be available throughout the market for photo opportunities.
 Local musicians will also be performing during the weekend event.
+Check out the Downtown in December Holiday Festival, too.

 Christmas in Dahlonega, Ga.
 Dahlonega, Georgia dresses up for a Victorian holiday experience.
-This national historic register town, with its 1800s storefronts and restaurants, is beautiful anytime, but sparkles from the day after Thanksgiving through the end of December. (from November 25 through December 31, 2016) The festivities start with the Lighting of the Square.
-A real home-town parade officially brings Santa to town Saturday December 3.
+This national historic register town, with its 1800s storefronts and restaurants, is beautiful anytime, but sparkles from the day after Thanksgiving through the end of December.
+The festivities start with the Lighting of the Square.
+A real home-town parade officially brings Santa to town.
 From Christmas trees and mistletoe to thousands of twinkling lights, the town looks and feels like a holiday wonderland.
 Throughout the season, enjoy carolers in period costumes, live entertainment, wine tastings, Christmas performances at The Historic Holly Theater and Santa visits in the Public Square.
 You can also tour Dahlonega’s Historic District by horse-drawn carriage, daily; narrated old fashioned trolley tours weekends, nominal fees for both.

 Lights of the South.
 Experience one of Augusta’s favorite holiday traditions – Lights of the South.
 Take a hayride through over 4 million lights, stroll through a lighted Christmas tree maze, roast marshmallows over an open fire, visit Mrs. Clause’s kitchen, pictures with Santa and so much more!